-1. ELECTION OF DIRECTORS FOR all nominees listed below / / WITHHOLD AUTHORITY / / (except as marked to the contrary below) to vote for All Nominees listed below

-RUSSELL G. CLEARY, LEANDER W. JENNINGS AND DR. AGNAR PYTTE

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)

-- 2. PROPOSAL TO APPROVE AMENDMENT OF THE RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF THE CLASS A COMMON STOCK TO 14,000,000 SHARES AND THE COMMON STOCK TO 60,000,000 SHARES:

-FOR / / AGAINST / / ABSTAIN / / - 3.
-PROPOSAL TO APPROVE THE RATIFICATION OF ERNST & YOUNG LLP AS THE INDEPENDENT AUDITORS OF THE CORPORATION: FOR / / AGAINST / / ABSTAIN / / - 4.
-STOCKHOLDER PROPOSAL TO ROTATE THE LOCATION OF THE ANNUAL MEETING OF STOCKHOLDERS:

-FOR / / AGAINST / / ABSTAIN / /

-(continued, and to be signed and dated, on the other side)

-25 PROXY NO. NO. OF SHARES

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting and accompanying Proxy Statement, ratifies all that said proxies or their substitutes may lawfully do by virtue hereof, and revokes all former proxies.
+adjournment thereof, and there to vote all shares of entitled to vote if personally present as specified upon such other matters as may properly come before upon the following matters and in their discretion 1.
+ELECTION OF DIRECTORS FOR all nominees liste (except as marked to the contrary bel RUSSELL G. CLEARY, LEANDER W. JENNINGS, AND D R. AGNAR PYTTE (INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR ANY SPACE PROVIDED BELOW.)
+INDIVIDUAL NOMINEE, WRITE THAT NOMINEE'S NAME ON THE 2.
+PROPOSAL TO APPROVE THE RATIFICATION OF ERNST & CORPORATION: YOUNG LLP AS THE INDEPENDENT AUDITORS OF THE FOR // AGAINST // ABSTAIN // 3.
+STOCKHOLDER PROPOSAL TO PROVIDE A POST-MEETING R REPORT ON THE ANNUAL MEETING OF STOCKHOLDERS: FOR // AGAINST // ABSTAIN // (continued, and to be signed an , PROXY NO. NO. OF SHARES The undersigned hereby acknowledges receipt of Proxy Statement, ratifies all that said proxies or thereof, and revokes all former proxies.
 Please sign exactly as your name appears below, date and return this proxy.

-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1, 2 AND 3 AND AGAINST PROPOSAL 4.
+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED UNDERSIGNED.
+IF NO DIRECTION IS MADE, THIS PROXY WI PROPOSAL 3.
+Date , 1996 Signature all holders must sign the proxy.

-Date, 1995

-Signature

-Signature

-When signing as attorney, executor, administrator, trustee or guardian, please add your full title as such.
-If shares are held by two or more persons, all holders must sign the proxy.
+Signature When signing as attorney, executor, administrator, trustee or guardian, please add your full title as such.
+If shares are held by two or more persons,